kubernetes-sigs/kueue/keps/78-dynamically-reclaiming-resources/README.md

 ### Integration tests
 * Kueue Job Controller
-  - checking the resources owned by a Job are released to the cache and clusterQueue when a Pod of the Job succeed.
+  - Checking the resources owned by a Job are released to the cache and clusterQueue when a Pod of the Job succeed.
   - Integration tests for Job controller are [found here](https://github.com/kubernetes-sigs/kueue/blob/main/test/integration/controller/job/job_controller_test.go).

 * Workload Controller
-  - A pending Workload should be admitted when enough resources are available after release of resources by the succeeded Pods of the parallel Jobs.
-  - Should update the `.spec.reclaimedPodSetPods` of a Workload when a Pod of a Job succeeds.
+  - Should update the `.spec.reclaimedPodSets` of a Workload when a Pod of a Job succeeds.
   - Integration tests for Workload Controller are [found here](https://github.com/kubernetes-sigs/kueue/blob/main/test/integration/controller/core/workload_controller_test.go).

 * Scheduler